wp-plugins/dyamar-polls/readme.txt

 There are no any limitations and you can create as much polls or questions as you want.

-In addition, it’s possible to set lifetime of the answer.
-It means that users will not be able to answer several times and you will see better picture of users’ opinions.
+In addition, it's possible to set lifetime of the answer.
+It means that users will not be able to answer several times and you will see better picture of users' opinions.

 == Installation ==

 1. Download plugin and unzip.
-2. Upload `dyamar-polls` folder to the `/wp-content/plugins/` directory
+2. Upload `dyamar-polls` folder to the `/wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Go to the `Polls` admin menu in the back-end are of your site.
 5. Create new poll by clicking on the `Add New Poll` button.
 6. Copy short-code and place it inside of any page or widget.